PaulMcInnis/JobFunnel/readme.md

 ### Dependencies

-JobFunnel requires [Python][python] 3.6 or later.
-All dependencies are listed in the `Pipfile`, and can be installed automatically with `pip` when installing JobFunnel.
+JobFunnel requires [Python][python] 3.6 or later. <br />
+All dependencies are listed in `setup.py`, and can be installed automatically with `pip` when installing JobFunnel.

 ### Installing JobFunnel